arptra/avitointernship/README.md

 -lt   limite time (time during which it is possible to make a limited number of requests)
 -bt   ban time (how long you will in restricted list)
 -dt   delete time (time after which the routine starts and deletes all obsolete entries in the restricted list)
-time is set in minutes
+  all time is set in minutes
 ```